elucian/bee/syntax/overview.md

 **properties**

-* a function can have only one result not a list of results;
+* a rule can have only one result not a list of results;
-* a function can be created during run-time;
+* a rule can be created during run-time;
-* a function can be used in other functions;
+* a rule can be used in other rules;
-* a function can be used as parameter for an method or function;
+* a rule can be used as parameter for an aspect or rule;
-* a function can be created as a result of an method;
+* a rule can be created as a result of an aspect;

 **restriction:**

-* functions can not have side effects;
+* rules can not have side effects;
-* functions can not mutate variables;
+* rules can not mutate variables;
-* functions can not have local declarations;
+* rules can not have local declarations;
-* functions can not receive input/output parameters;
+* rules can not receive input/output parameters;
-* functions can not perform input/output operations;
+* rules can not perform input/output operations;
-* functions can not fail and can not be interrupted;
+* rules can not fail and can not be interrupted;

 **See also:**
 * [fn.bee](../demo/fn.bee)
 * [pm.bee](../demo/pm.bee)

-## Function as parameter
+## Rule as parameter

-An method can receive functions as parameters.
+An aspect can receive rules as parameters.

 **syntax**
 ```
-rule method_name( xp_name() ∈ result_type ):
+aspect aspect_name( xp_name() ∈ result_type ):
   ...
-rule;
+aspect;
 ```

 **example**
 ```
--- declare method with function "cmp" as parameter
+-- declare aspect with rule "cmp" as parameter
 rule compare(a,b ∈ Z, cmp(Z,Z) ∈ L) => (r ∈ L):
   alter r := cmp(a,b);
 rule;